Your free business.com+ membership unlocks exclusive tech deals and advisor support

 4. Utilize all appropriate communication channels.

 Consider implementing a toll-free customer service phone number to provide frequent updates and assistance.
-Additionally, your business’s voicemail is an effective way for customers to leave specific questions so you can respond as soon as possible.
-If you have a brick-and-mortar business, use door signage to share information with customers who visit you in person.
+Your business’s voicemail is also an effective way for customers to leave specific questions so you can get back to them as quickly as possible.
+If you have a brick-and-mortar location, clear door signage can help keep in-person visitors informed.

 Monitor all available channels to ensure customers’ needs are being addressed, and respond as best you can, even if your operations are temporarily closed.